 - If it becomes necessary to visit government buildings, visitors are encouraged to maintain at least six feet from other individuals in the building.
 They are also encouraged to wash their hands, wear face masks, and make use of hand sanitizing products.

 - All visitation to either the Henry County or Martinsville City jail is suspended until further notice.

 - Additional equipment is being installed to extend the County’s public Wi-Fi to the parking lots at the Administration Building, Henry County Courthouse, and Jack Dalton Park.
 This will allow anyone without internet access at their home or business to access internet resources from our parking lots without leaving their vehicle.

-- The City of Martinsville has canceled all non-essential events through May 15, which include:
+- The City of Martinsville has canceled all events which include:

 - Parks & Recreation Events and Rentals, although City parks remain open to the public

 - Martinsville Fire-EMS tours/events/public visitors/and car seat installations

 - Martinsville Police tours/events and Neighborhood Watch meetings